SCHOTT AG optimizes QM processes for document control and improves workflows worldwide with innovative electronic quality management system d.3 eQMS

 The solution: the electronic document and quality management system (d.3 eQMS) of Digital Life Sciences GmbH.
 This offers the business units the possibility to store and manage documents beyond silo boundaries.
 But that’s not all.

-“We were also interested in saving costs and time and increasing efficiency”, describes Christine Strubel: “We also wanted to save money by managing documents and sets of rules in a targeted manner.
+“We were also interested in saving costs and time and increasing efficiency”, describes Christine Strubel: “We also wanted to save money through the targeted management of documents and regulations.
 We manufacture products for the medical and pharmaceutical sectors, where there are high requirements for documentation, and the system should support this.
 But the good price-performance ratio was also a deciding factor.
 In addition, a standard product should be introduced that already meets compliance requirements to the extent that no special programming is required, only customizing.”

 First business units started in 2018 with the introduction of the new d.3 eQMS

 The work progressed so quickly that the first two units, the Accredited Test Laboratories of SCHOTT AG and the Lighting and Imaging Business Unit, were able to go live in January 2020, less than a year and a half after the project started.
-Strubel: “The experience we have had has been extremely good.
-I would also like to highlight the validation of computer-based systems, in which Digital Life Sciences has helped us significantly.”
+Strubel: “The experience we have gained has been extremely good.
+I would also like to highlight the validation of computer-aided systems, where Digital Life Sciences has helped us significantly.”

 When merging and migrating existing data into a modern document management system, not only must all parties involved be able to rely on each other.
 It also pays to proceed with tact.